Skip to main content

 5. If multiple destructions are required, this will be done in strict rotation:

-• ampoules, break ampoule, add glass and contents into DOOP kit
+• ampoules: break ampoule, add glass and contents into DOOP kit

-• patches, remove packaging, and backing paper, fold the patch in half adhesive side inward and add to DOOP kit.
+• patches: remove packaging, and backing paper, fold the patch in half adhesive side inward and add to DOOP kit

-• lozenges, remove from packaging and add into DOOP kit.
-Any excess packaging, for example, plastic stick attached to lozenge, should be cut off to save space in the kit.
+• lozenges: remove from packaging and add into DOOP kit, any excess packaging, for example, plastic stick attached to lozenge, should be cut off to save space in the kit

-• aerosols, expelled underwater into a small container, solution to be emptied directly into DOOP kit
+• aerosols: expelled underwater into a small container, solution to be emptied directly into DOOP kit

-• unknown substances, remove from sealed envelope and carry out the destruction as stated above, dependent on the formulation of the unknown substance
+• unknown substances: remove from sealed envelope and carry out the destruction as stated above, dependent on the formulation of the unknown substance

-• CD cupboards or CD registers checked
+• controlled drug cupboards or controlled drug registers checked

 • number of items checked